inferno67/PDF-Utility/README.md

 ## Requirements

 This tool requires Python 3.x and the PyPDF2 library.
-You can install the dependency using pip:
+You can install the dependency using pp:

 ```bash
 pip install PyPDF2